How to Pack for a 3-Week Vacation

 Personal Items and Travel Day Essentials

 Your personal item should serve as your travel-day survival kit.
-Pack your passport, printed or digital copies of tickets, travel insurance, a pen, snacks, reusable water bottle and an eye mask for long flights.
+Pack your passport, printed or digital copies of tickets, travel insurance, a pen, snacks, a reusable water bottle, and an eye mask for long flights.
 Add a pair of clean socks and a toothbrush to freshen up during layovers.

 Expect the Unexpected